 - Full Channel Strip in One Plugin

-CHANNEV bundles your entire processing chain from input to output.
-The mic preamp handles gain staging, the de-esser tames harsh frequencies, and the 4-band parametric EQ gives you precise tone shaping with selectable frequencies on every band.
+CHANNEV puts your whole processing chain in one plugin.
+The mic preamp manages gain, the de-esser controls harsh sounds, and the 4-band parametric EQ lets you shape your tone with adjustable frequencies on each band.

 - Flexible EQ and Dynamics Control

-The EQ isn’t one of those locked-down free plugin EQs.
-You get four fully parametric bands with Bell options on the lows and highs, plus Hi-Q on the mids.
-The shelving filters are smooth, and you can really dig into problem frequencies or add body where you need it.
+The EQ is flexible, not limited like some free plugins.
+You get four fully parametric bands, with Bell options for the lows and highs, and Hi-Q for the mids.
+The shelving filters sound smooth, and you can fix problem frequencies or add body where needed.

-Both the compressor and limiter have independent sidechain options, which means you can get creative with ducking or frequency-selective compression.
-I’ve used the sidechain de-esser trick on bright vocal tracks and it works clean.
+Both the compressor and limiter have their own sidechain options, so you can try things like ducking or frequency-selective compression.
+I’ve used the sidechain de-esser trick on bright vocals and it works well.

 - Tape Saturation and Analog Color

-The built-in tape saturation adds harmonic richness without sounding fake or digital.
-You can dial it subtle for mix-bus glue or crank it for grit on drums and synths.
-I love running this on drum groups in REAPER because it adds weight and makes everything feel more cohesive.
-The preamp gain also lets you overdrive the input, which gives you that classic analog push before your EQ and dynamics even touch the signal.
+The tape saturation adds warmth and depth without sounding artificial.
+You can keep it subtle for mix-bus glue or turn it up for more grit on drums and synths.
+I like using it on drum groups in REAPER because it adds weight and makes the mix feel tighter.
+The preamp gain also lets you push the input for that classic analog sound before the EQ and dynamics.